William Stammers Button: Death

 William Stammers Button died at his residence, St John Street, Launceston, at 8.25 am on Sunday 17 September 1876, aged 80 years, having lived in Tasmania 43 years, and celebrated his golden wedding anniversary only a few months earlier.
 Most of the places of business in Launceston were partially closed the day following as a mark of respect, and the Municipal Council adjourned immediately after meeting for the same reason.
 The funeral took place on the afternoon of Tuesday 19 September at Prince's Square Congregational Church.

 According to the obituary printed in the Examiner on the day of the funeral, during his 40 years residence in Launceston Button had been one of the city's "most prominent and useful citizens".
-In the Princes Square Independent Church, afterwards renamed Christ Church, a memorial window now honours his name.
+In the Princes Square Independent Church, afterwards renamed Christ Church, and now a memorial window now honours his name.